Julien Kang: Acting career

-Other activities

 On 18 August 2012, Kang was paired with South Korean actress Yoon Se-ah, beginning the transition between season 3 and season 4 of We Got Married.
 The virtual couple dubbed KangYoon couple and Juliah couple by fans, moved into House #1 in the new We Got Married Village.
 Kang was elected as Chief of the WGM Village by the current couples.

 In August 2015, Kang signed with Jellyfish Entertainment.

+Personal life

+Kang is a trilingual who speaks fluent English, French, and Korean.

+On June 27, 2023, Kang announced his engagement to fitness influencer JJ on her YouTube channel.
+The couple married on May 10, 2024.